How to Develop a Successful Coupon Marketing Strategy in 2021 and Increase Your Conversion Rates – The Ultimate Guide

 Does it mean it is better to give up personalization?
 Of course not.
 The key to moving freely in the field is ensuring a proper balance between “loss” of privacy due to revealing personal data, and benefits the consumer gets in exchange.

 43% of consumers agreed that they would exchange personal data with companies to save money through personalized promotions, discounts or deals

 To offer relevant deals, which let your clients save money, you need to first know your audience.

-What is also important to make a coupon deal relevant is to know what type of products/services your customer purchased.
-For example, there is no point in offering another winter coat to a customer right after she purchased one.
+What is also important is to make a coupon deal relevant, that is to know what type of products/services your customer purchased.
+For example, there is no point in offering another winter coat to a customer right after he or she purchased one.
 There are things people buy daily, and other items that are only needed from time to time.
-Following this, your coupon marketing must operate with more sophisticated algorithms and personalize offers in diversified ways.
+Following this, your coupon marketing must operate with more sophisticated algorithms and it should be able to personalize offers in diversified ways.